Provides a place of welcome and a healthy evening meal five days a week for anybody in the community.

 Average Number of Guests

-CFUM staff will email your group the week before you serve to give you an indication of how many people we are currently serving.
+CFUM staff will call or email your group the week before you serve to give you an indication of how many people we are currently serving.

 Children and Family Urban Movement (CFUM) Provides